tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Netherlands::Zaanse Schans (The city of Windmills)**

-Zaanse Schans is a neighborhood in the Dutch town of Zaandam, near Amsterdam.
+Zaanse Schans is a neighbourhood in the Dutch town of Zaandam, near Amsterdam.
 Can be reached via a train (a day trip).
 It is the Historic windmills city of Netherlands and has distinctive green wooden houses, which were relocated here to recreate the look of an 18th/19th-century village.
 But most of all, it is about a couple of hours of walk in this splendid village!!!
 You can check out a cheese factory and buy some fresh cheese if you like.
 You can also checkout the Zaans Museum if there is enough time at hand (famous for regional costumes, model windmills, chocolate & cheese making, handicrafts).

 | ![1-Neth-1-Zaanse-1](../assets/img/Europe 2017/1-Neth-1-Zaanse-1.JPG) | <img src="../assets/img/Europe 2017/1-Neth-1-Zaanse-2.JPG" alt="1-Neth-1-Zaanse-2"  /> |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |